NikhilMukraj/spiking-neural-networks/README.md

 - Add $\tau_m$ and $C_m$ to fitting parameters

+- **Hodgkin Huxley should implement `iterate_and_spike` function** (could be done after neurotransmitter refactor)
+  - Spike should return true when it is above a certain threshold and it has stopped increasing
+    - Should have a `last_firing_time` field and a `is_increasing` field as well as a `v_th` field
+    - Might need a NeurotransmitterAndReceptor trait
+      - Trait ensures that the struct has neurotransmitters
+      - Ensures that there are receptor kinetics structs as well
+      - Ensures that it has functionality to update both the kinetics and neurotransmitter concentration

 - **Move non initialization parameters from IFParameters to cell struct**
   - Make function to translate IFParameters and STDPParameters to cell struct
   - Have a set of bayesian parameters for ensemble of neurons to use